 - How well did Cruella do compared to past Disney+ PVOD outings?

-- What does this tell us about the future of PVOD outing?
+- What does this tell us about the future of PVOD outings?

 The first question is relatively simple to answer.
 Just compare Nielsen data…

-Actually I guess it isn’t so simple.
-While Cruella was behind Mulan, it was also available in theaters, and netted $21.5 million on its opening weekend, a $21.5 million Mulan didn’t get.
-Cruella was also 28% lower opening than Raya and the Last Dragon—according to Nielsen—but also made $13 million more at the box office.
-To top it off, yes Soul was huge, but it also debuted during the “Christmas Break Binge” and cost customers an extra $0.
+Actually, I guess it isn’t so simple.
+While Cruella was behind Mulan, it was also available in theaters and netted $21.5 million on its opening weekend, a $21.5 million Mulan didn’t get.
+Cruella also had a 28% lower opening than Raya and the Last Dragon—according to Nielsen—but also made $13 million more at the box office.
+To top it off, yes, Soul was huge, but it also debuted during the “Christmas Break Binge” and cost customers an extra $0.

 Yeah, not enough data points to draw a trend yet.
 Unfortunately.
 The lesson?
 We really need Nielsen to start covering HBO Max.
 And not to make too crazy of a guess, but Black Widow will likely obliterate both box office, Samba TV and Nielsen ratings when it premieres on PVOD next week.